Adjusted Bayesian inference for selected parameters: Introduction

 \subsection{Control over the false coverage-statement rate}

-Soric (1989) asserted that the goal of many scientific experiments is to discover non-zero effects, made the important observation that it is mainly the discoveries that are reported and included into science, and warned that unless the proportion of false discoveries in the set of declared discoveries is kept small there is danger that a large part of science is untrue.
+Soric (1989) asserted that the goal of many scientific experiments is to discover non-zero effects, and as a result made the important observation that it is mainly the discoveries that are reported and included into science, and warned that unless the proportion of false discoveries in the set of declared discoveries is kept small there is danger that a large part of science is untrue.

-Benjamini and Hochberg (1995), hereafter BH, considered the problem of testing $m$ null hypotheses $H_1 \cdots H_m$, of which $m_0$ are true null hypotheses.
-They referred to the rejection of a null hypothesis a discovery and the rejection of a true null hypothesis a false discovery.
-To limit the occurrence of false discoveries when testing multiple null hypotheses BH introduced the False Discovery Rate $FDR = E \{ V / \max( R, 1) \}$, where $R$ is the number of discoveries and $V$ is the number false discoveries, and introduced the BH multiple testing procedure that controls the FDR at a nominal level $q$.
+BH considered the problem of testing $m$ null hypotheses $H_1 \cdots H_m$, of which $m_0$ are true null hypotheses.
+They referred to the rejection of a null hypothesis as a discovery and the rejection of a true null hypothesis as a false discovery.
+To limit the occurrence of false discoveries when testing multiple null hypotheses BH introduced the False Discovery Rate $FDR = E \{ V / \max( R, 1) \}$, where $R$ is the number of discoveries and $V$ is the number of false discoveries, and introduced the BH multiple testing procedure that controls the FDR at a nominal level $q$.